diegomarquez/game-builder/README.md

 -Examples v4
     - Use HTML to add some on screen explanation of what is going on
     - Or anything to make them look prettier.
     - Some CSS to decorate the sorroundings?
+Maybe a Frame for the canvas.

 - Spike Performance Boost
     - Canvas caching